Elliptical Perturbations for Differential Privacy: Introduction

 \section{Introduction}

 Infinite dimensional objects and parameters arise commonly in nonparametric statistics, shape analysis, and functional data analysis.
 Several recent works have made strides towards extending tools for differential privacy (DP) to handle such settings.
-Some of the first results in this area were given in \cite{hall:rinaldo:wasserman:2013}, with a particular emphasis on Gaussian perturbations and point-wise releases of univariate functions.
-This work was extended to more general Banach and Hilbert spaces by \cite{mirshani2017existence}, which included protections for path level summaries, nonlinear transformations, and full function releases as well.
+Some of the first results in this area were given in \cite{hall:rinaldo:wasserman:2013}, with a particular emphasis on Gaussian perturbations and point-wise releases of {statistical summaries represented as} univariate functions.
+This work was extended to more general Banach and Hilbert space based summaries by \cite{mirshani2017existence}, which included protections for {public releases based on} path level summaries, nonlinear transformations of {functional summaries}, and full function releases as well.
 However, Gaussian perturbations are not always satisfactory since they cannot be used to achieve pure DP ($\ep$-DP), which requires heavier tailed distributions.
 Rather, for pure DP, the most popular distribution is the Laplace mechanism, whose tails are ``just right" for achieving DP in finite dimensional summaries \citep{Dwork2006:Sensitivity}.

 When one moves from univariate to multivariate settings, generalizing the Laplace mechanism is not as simple as generalizing the Gaussian.
-Often when the Laplace mechanism is used in multivariate settings, iid Laplace random variables are used.
+Often, when the Laplace mechanism is used in multivariate settings, iid Laplace random variables are used.
 However, this approach fails to capture the multivariate dependence structure of the data or parameter of interest.
-Furtherore, when one moves to infinite dimensional settings, adding iid noise isn't even an option if one wishes to remain in a particular function space.
-To address this, we study the use of elliptical distributions to satisfy DP, which allow for a dispersion operator and which are closely related to Gaussian distributions.
+Furthermore, in infinite dimensional settings, adding iid noise is usually not an option if one wishes to remain in a particular function space.
+To address these issues, we study the use of elliptical distributions to satisfy DP, which allow for a dispersion operator and are closely related to Gaussian distributions. { Elliptical processes offer a nice option for designing DP mechanisms for multivariate and infinite-dimensional data as they allow for the customization of both the tail behavior and dependence structure, which can be tailored to the problem at hand.
+Recently \citet{bun2019average} explored several alternative univariate distributions for achieving privacy such as Cauchy, Student's T, Laplace Log-Normal, Uniform Log-Normal, and Arsinh-Normal, which can be extended to elliptical distributions. }